saurabh1088/notes/Algorithms/Search/BinarySearch.md

 repeatedly dividing the search interval into half.

 ## Pre-conditions
-Array on which search is to be performed SHOULD BE sorted.
+- Array on which search is to be performed MUST BE sorted.
+- This is a non-negotiable requirement for Binary Search to work correctly and efficiently.

 ## What makes it efficient?
 At every step, in binary search half of the elements in array are eliminated.
 So if one has a large dataset which is sorted